Abraham-Solis/quizJava/README.md

 # Java Skills

 This game requires some java experince to get through to the end!
 First youll have to race agaisnt the clock!
 If you asnwer is correct youll be prompted with points and a "you are correct" prompt.
 If you answer incorrectly it will cause the timer to decrease by a few seconds.
 If the timer runs out you lose.
 Please feel free to save your high scores the leaderboard!
 Thanks for playing!
+Ps.
+This also works on mobile!